 The premises were bought at public auction by John Friel on 26th September 1903.

-The premises was bought at public auction by John Friel on 26th September 1903 the deeds are displayed in the Public Bar, with the original wooden bar and ceiling intact.
+The deeds are displayed in the Public Bar, along with the original wooden counter and ceiling.

 It’s currently run by the 5th Generation Friel family Dermot & Caitriona.